caitlin-y/SkyBook/FlightService/README.md

 ## 1. Service Responsibility

-The Flight Service represents the **Flight bounded context** of the system.
-Its main responsibilities are:
+The Flight Service  main responsibilities are:

 - Managing flight information and schedules
 - Searching for available flights